Itish2003/Cortex_Mentor/docs/architecture.md

 - **Public Knowledge Store (Upstash)**: Upstash is a serverless data platform that provides a managed vector database.
 It was chosen for the public MCP Knowledge Base due to its scalability, ease of use, and pay-as-you-go pricing, making it a cost-effective solution for storing and querying curated, expert knowledge.

+- **Real-time Communication (WebSockets & Redis Pub/Sub)**: To deliver insights to the user in real-time, the system uses a WebSocket connection managed by the FastAPI server.
+Background workers producing insights publish them to a Redis Pub/Sub channel, which the FastAPI server subscribes to, broadcasting the messages to all connected clients.

+- **AI Services (Gemini & Ollama)**: The application leverages a hybrid model strategy, using local Ollama models for privacy-sensitive tasks and powerful Google Gemini models (including Gemini TTS for audio synthesis) for advanced reasoning and content generation.

 - **CI/CD (GitHub Actions)**: The `.github/workflows/python-app.yml` file defines a continuous integration pipeline using GitHub Actions.
 This pipeline automates the process of installing dependencies, running tests, and linting the codebase on every push, ensuring code quality and stability.

 ## 3. Code Details

 The application's code is organized into a modular structure within the `src/cortex` directory, promoting separation of concerns and maintainability.

 - **`main.py`**: The main entry point of the FastAPI application.
-It initializes the app, sets up the lifespan events (like creating the Redis pool), and includes the API routers.
+It initializes the app, sets up lifespan events (like creating the Redis pool), includes API routers, and manages WebSocket connections for real-time insight delivery.

 - **`api/events.py`**: Defines the API endpoints for receiving events.
 It handles incoming HTTP requests, validates the event data using Pydantic models, and enqueues the events as jobs in the ARQ task queue.